matthitchcock/trust-the-rp/trust-the-release-pipeline.md

 What is outlined in this paper is a suggested approach for how to adopt a Release Pipeline for infrastructure within an Enterprise, ITIL environment not used to operating in this way.
 This is based on real world and practical experience of the authors and contributors of implementing Release Pipelines for Infrastructure.
 Both what they did right, and, what they did wrong.

-The content consists of experience collected together from different customers and conversations, with some specifics changed to prevent the identification of those organizations.
+The content consists (or will consist) of experience collected together from different customers and conversations, with some specifics changed to prevent the identification of those organizations.

 It does not focus on the technical steps, instead, on the process, challenges and high level thinking required to influence this change within an Enterprise organization.